 And the dark parts of your scene are rendered as very dark.

-In some ways, this is very good.
+In some ways, this is excellent.
 If cameras could capture unlimited tonal range, from pitch darkness to the bright sun, then you would end up with images that were just flat, boring, neutral colors.

 And your camera can handle most scenes pretty well, giving you a nice gradation of tones without making anything too dark or too bright.